TurboGunner/CUDA-Simulation/README.md

 Move to 3D from 2D Navier-Stokes, and add the requisite functional and data structure changes necessary.

-Figure out issue pertaining the Blender lack of displaying and usage of velocity fields in the VDB export.
+Figure out issue pertaining to the weird artifacts upon using projection; particularly on the y-axis of the vector field.

 Add in a timestep to finally allow for animated VDB sequence support.